-Each year, my kindergarten students in Armour, SD, learn to identify hundreds of birds by sight and more than 50 species by their song or call.
+Each year, my kindergarten students in Armour, South Dakota, learn to identify hundreds of birds by sight and more than 50 species by their song or call.

 It started out simply enough.
-I am a bird-watcher by hobby, so about six years ago, I started sharing my love for birds with my students.
+Bird-watching is my hobby, so about six years ago, I started sharing my love for birds with my students.
 I’ve always felt like it’s important to get kids outside and away from so many screens, and I consider this doing my part.
 And guess what?
 They absolutely love it!

 Teach ‘Em Young

 Kindergartners are pretty amazing at identifying birds, especially by their songs.
 I find that younger children are naturally tuned into nature and have a genuine curiosity for it.
 This became quite apparent once I began teaching about birds.
 You wouldn’t believe how easily these 5-years-olds learn to identify different species.